About The Director

 A stint shadowing famed German director Wim Wenders sealed the deal and Banks dove head-first into her most meaningful adventure as a fearless female director.

-Banks has also distinguished herself in the world of music videos with a fast-‐paced electronic romp for the Aussie band Strange Talk Music.
 In addition, she is hard at work on several films, the first of which—a short titled, “Unregistered”—is now released and already on the fast-track for production of a full feature-length film.
 Other exciting projects include a digital series currently in development about the dark side of social media.
 She also is creating a feature film about Artificial Intelligence to be shot in the first half of 2018.

 A self-professed “tech geek” who loves cameras and has a knack for visual effects, Banks epitomizes the brazen, forthright nature of unstoppable women everywhere and brings unparalleled beauty and style to each project bearing her name.